jagadiswarambati/RAGSphere/Readme.md

 - Python 3.10 or above
 - Git
 - Ollama
-- Docker Desktop
-- Internet connection (only for downloading models and dependencies the first time)
+- Internet connection (only for downloading models the first time)

 ---